 Here are three recent indicators:

-- The Third Generation Apple Watch that was announced last month does not need to be anchored to a smartphone in order to make and take calls or steam music.
+- The Third Generation Apple Watch that was announced last month does not need to be anchored to a smartphone in order to make and take calls or stream music.

 - This week, Facebook announced the Oculus “Go” that will allow people into Virtual Reality without a smartphone or PC.